 Solution: Stop worrying about things that are not likely to happen, and that you really have no control over anyway.
 Do you know the statistics behind terrorist attacks, plane crashes, or ships sinking?
 The numbers are so astronomically low that you are MUCH more likely to die in a car crash on your way to work than to fall victim to something beyond your control.
 So ignore the media coverage, and take advantage of the circumstances.

 Fear #3: The fear of flying

 Tip #3: I love flying.
-I have piloted a plane before.
+I’ve piloted a plane before.
 I have studied the mechanics and physics of flight.
-I think it is awesome.
+It is awesome.
 It seems unnatural that something this huge can soar through the air like a bird.
 But it does.
 It can.
 It’s been happening for over 100 years.

 Solution: As mentioned above, the chances of your plane crashing are statistically very slim.
 But knowing that doesn’t always help to alleviate fears.
 So if planes terrify you, consider other transportation options — ships, buses, trains, cars, bikes, walking… there are plenty of ways to travel that will keep you on the move.

 Fear # 4 The fear of language barriers/culture shock

 Traveling abroad to a place where you don’t speak the language and aren’t familiar with the culture can be understandably overwhelming.
 Most people want to hold on to at least some level of familiarity.
 That comfortable “bubble” of home and worry about not being able to communicate or being crippled by culture shock.